barionleg/ANTs_wiki/Warp-and-reorient-a-diffusion-tensor-image.md

 ## Combining warps

-If we have aligned the DT to an anatomical image with transform `diffusionToAnat0GenericAffine.mat` and the anatomical to a group template with `anatToGroupTemplate1Warp.nii.gz anatToGroupTemplate0GenericAffine.mat`, then these transforms need to be composed to reorient the DT to the group template space:
+If we have aligned the DT to an anatomical image with transform `diffusionToAnat0GenericAffine.mat` and the anatomical to a group template with `anatToGroupTemplate1Warp.nii.gz anatToGroupTemplate0GenericAffine.mat`, then these transforms need to be composed to reorient the DT to the group template space.
+The transform syntax is the same as for scalar images, the only difference is we use `-e 2` to deform the tensor image, and then apply the reorientation step.

 ```
 antsApplyTransforms -d 3 -i dt.nii.gz -o dtGroupTemplateDeformed.nii.gz -e 2 \
   -t anatToGroupTemplate1Warp.nii.gz -t anatToGroupTemplate0GenericAffine.mat \
-  -t diffusionToAnat0GenericAffine.mat
+  -t diffusionToAnat0GenericAffine.mat \
   -r groupTemplate.nii.gz

 antsApplyTransforms -d 3 -o [dtCombinedWarp.nii.gz,1] \
   -t anatToGroupTemplate1Warp.nii.gz -t anatToGroupTemplate0GenericAffine.mat \
-  -t diffusionToAnat0GenericAffine.mat
+  -t diffusionToAnat0GenericAffine.mat \
   -r groupTemplate.nii.gz

 ReorientTensorImage 3 dtGroupTemplateDeformed.nii.gz \